Click the logo above to reach the ssMaritime FrontPage

 Cruise‘n’Ship Reviewer & Author

 ordered a new ship for the South American service.
-She would be not only new,
+Not only would this ship be

 SS